dw-hurt/phd-sacred-bonds-thesis/chapters/01_introduction/chapter_01_introduction.md

 ## References

-[Full references to be compiled from comparative analyses and source materials]

-- Bertrand, M., et al. (Year). *The Economics of Hypergamy*
+Bertrand, M., et al. (Year).
+The Economics of Hypergamy
+Betzig, L. (1986).
+Despotism and differential reproduction: A Darwinian view of history
-- Buss, D. M. (2023). *The Evolution of Desire: Strategies of Human Mating* (Revised Edition)
+Buss, D. M. (2023).
+The Evolution of Desire: Strategies of Human Mating (Revised Edition)
-- Darwin, C. (1871). *The Descent of Man and Selection in Relation to Sex*
+Darwin, C. (1871).
+The Descent of Man and Selection in Relation to Sex
-- Fayyaz, N. M. (2019).
-[Full citation from source materials]
+Fayyaz, N. M. (2019).
+[Full citation]
-- Firman, J., & Larsen, D. J. (2011). *Toward a Psychology of the Sacred: A Psychosynthesis Perspective*
+Firman, J., & Larsen, D. J. (2011).
+Toward a Psychology of the Sacred
-- Gangestad, S. W., & Simpson, J. A. (2000).
-The evolution of human mating: Trade-offs and strategic pluralism. *Behavioral and Brain Sciences*, 23(4), 573-587.
+Gangestad, S. W., & Simpson, J. A. (2000).
+The evolution of human mating: Trade-offs and strategic pluralism.
+Behavioral and Brain Sciences, 23(4), 573-587
-- Henrich, J., Boyd, R., & Richerson, P. J. (2012).
-The puzzle of monogamous marriage. *Philosophical Transactions of the Royal Society B*, 367(1589), 657-669.
+Henrich, J., Boyd, R., & Richerson, P. J. (2012).
+The puzzle of monogamous marriage.
+Philosophical Transactions of the Royal Society B, 367(1589), 657-669
-- Jung, C. G. (1960). *The Structure and Dynamics of the Psyche*
+Jung, C. G. (1960).
+The Structure and Dynamics of the Psyche
-- Karmin, M., et al. (2015).
-A recent bottleneck of Y chromosome diversity coincides with a global change in culture. *Genome Research*, 25(4), 459-466.
+Karmin, M., et al. (2015).
+A recent bottleneck of Y chromosome diversity coincides with a global change in culture.
+Genome Research, 25(4), 459-466
-- Larsen, E. R. (2023). *Polygyny and Demographic Collapse* [Full citation from source materials]
+Larsen, E. R. (2023).
+Polygyny and Demographic Collapse
-- Pew Research Center.
-(2020). *Marriage and Cohabitation in the U.S.*
+Pew Research Center.
+(2020).
+Marriage and Cohabitation in the U.S.
-- Puts, D. (2016).
-Human sexual selection. *Current Opinion in Psychology*, 7, 28-32.
+Puts, D. (2016).
+Human sexual selection.
+Current Opinion in Psychology, 7, 28-32
-- Rosenfeld, M. J., Thomas, R. J., & Hausen, S. (2019).
-Disintermediating your friends: How online dating in the United States displaces other ways of meeting. *PNAS*, 116(36), 17753-17758.
+Rosenfeld, M. J., Thomas, R. J., & Hausen, S. (2019).
+Disintermediating your friends: How online dating in the United States displaces other ways of meeting.
+PNAS, 116(36), 17753-17758
-- Schwartz, B. (2004). *The Paradox of Choice: Why More Is Less*
+Schwartz, B. (2004).
+The Paradox of Choice: Why More Is Less
-- Trivers, R. L. (1972).
-Parental investment and sexual selection.
-In B. Campbell (Ed.), *Sexual Selection and the Descent of Man* (pp. 136-179).
+Trivers, R. L. (1972).
+Parental investment and sexual selection
-- U.S. Census Bureau.
-(2021). *Estimated Median Age at First Marriage*
+U.S. Census Bureau.
+(2021).
+Estimated Median Age at First Marriage

 ---

-**Chapter 1 Word Count**: ~7,500 words (expanded from original draft)
+**Word Count**: ~7,500 words

-**Integration Notes**:
-- Sections 1.1-1.3 integrate empirical findings from Larsen (2023), Buss (2023), Bertrand et al., and demographic sources
-- Section 1.2 develops Fayyaz's (2019) civilizational evolution argument in depth
-- Section 1.3 applies mismatch theory systematically to contemporary conditions
-- Section 1.4 addresses Fayyaz's critique of reductionism directly
-- Section 1.5 provides substantive overview of all six dimensions with clear chapter mapping
-- Throughout: 2-4 substantive paragraphs per section as specified
-- Quotes from Chapter 1 quote file integrated throughout with proper citations
+**Structure**: 7 major sections, 2-4 paragraphs each
+**Integration**: Fayyaz quotes, comparative analyses findings, multi-dimensional framework